JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 - **Support Vector Machine (SVM) with $\ell_{1/2}^{1/2}$ penalty** for image classification [@aravkin-baraldi-orban-2024].
 - **Nonnegative Matrix Factorization (NNMF) with $\ell_0$ penalty and bound constraints** [@kim-park-2008].

-Below is a condensed example showing how to define and solve SVM problem:
+Below is a condensed example showing how to define and solve SVM problem, and perform a solve followed by a re-solve:

 ```julia
 using LinearAlgebra, Random, ProximalOperators